Basic Head Lice Information

 Pesticides are dangerous as well as ineffective.
 The National Pediculosis Association (NPA) does not recommend using pesticides to combat head lice.
 The most surprising bit of head lice information I found was that the use of pesticides is not only unnecessary - it actually does more harm than good.

-While treating my own children’s head lice, I found that non-toxic enzyme-based head lice shampoo is an excellent way to get rid of head lice quickly.
+While treating my own children’s head lice, I found that non-toxic enzyme-based head lice shampoo

 Combing is the one indispensable step if you want to put a lice infestation behind you quickly.
 We’ve put together some detailed instructions on how to go about removing nits effectively.

 Check out the menu on the left for more head lice information.